Skip to main content

-Reconstruction of the Elbow: Clairianna’s Story
+Reconstruction of the elbow: Clairianna’s story

 When a bicycle mishap landed Clairianna in the Emergency Department (ED) at Children’s Hospital of Philadelphia (CHOP), doctors viewing her X-rays made a surprising discovery: The 7-year-old had been living with a dislocated radius for nine months.

-Clairianna “It was a missed injury.
+“It was a missed injury.
 She injured it from her first fall and it wasn’t fixed properly,” remembers Clairianna’s mother, Nina.

 Clairianna was a first-grader in January 2010 and playing on the monkey bars at recess when she slipped, suffering a compound fracture of her left forearm.
-A local orthopaedist set the ulna bone in her arm, but somehow overlooked the dislocated radius.
+A local orthopedist set the ulna bone in her arm, but somehow overlooked the dislocated radius.
 It doesn’t surprise her parents that Clairianna didn’t complain of discomfort — she has a high threshold for pain and, at the time, had been diagnosed with an expressive language delay.

 The following September when Clairianna slid off her bicycle seat and caught her left arm in the handlebar brake, her parents noticed their daughter’s arm looked strange.
 They brought her to the ED at CHOP.